-White spots on the skin may be caused by many different conditions.
-They usually aren’t a cause for concern and may be treated at home.
-Keep reading to learn some of the most common causes, how to treat them, and when to head to the doctor.
+White spots on the skin aren’t usually aren’t a cause for concern and may be treated at home.
+Keep reading to learn some of the most common causes, how to treat them, and when to talk with a doctor.

 Everyone has microscopic yeast living on their skin, but people with tinea versicolor experience an overgrowth of the yeast.